Chai-T29/ECG_Heart_Abnormalities/README.md

   - Train a Support Vector Classifier (SVC) using the optimal B-Spline configuration.
   - Evaluate the model’s performance using various metrics.
 7. Functional Principal Component Analysis (FPCA):
-  - Apply FPCA to further reduce the dimensionality of the data.
+  - Apply FPCA to reduce the dimensionality of the data.
   - Compute the principal components and use them to train the model.
   - Assess the model’s performance.
 8. Observations / Results: